Sabitra Bhandari

-Sabitra Bhandari (साबित्रा भण्डारी, /ne/), popularly known as Samba, is a Nepalese professional footballer who plays as a striker for A-League Women club Wellington Phoenix and captains the Nepal national team.
+Sabitra Bhandari (साबित्रा भण्डारी), popularly known as Samba, is a Nepalese professional footballer who plays as a striker for A-League Women club Wellington Phoenix and captains the Nepal national team.

 She is the all-time highest goal scorer in Nepalese football history and broke record as the highest female goalscorer in South Asia, with 53 goals.
 She made history by being the first Nepalese player to play and score in top tier European league.
 She is also the first ever South Asian player to score a hat-trick in a top tier European league.

 Career

 At club level, Bhandari played for APF Club.
-Bhandari made into Nepal national team for the 2014 South Asian Football Federation Championship and made her international debut against Bhutan, coming off the bench and sealing an 8–0 victory as a 17-year-old.
+Bhandari made into Nepal national team for the 2014 South Asian Football Federation ChampionshiP and made her international debut against Bhutan, coming off the bench and sealing an 8–0 victory as a 17-year-old.

-Sethu FC
+Sethu

-She joined Indian Women's League side Sethu FC for the 2018-19 Indian Women's League season.
-In her debut match she scored 4 goals for the club against Manipur Police Sports Club on 6 May 2019.
-She was also awarded with women of the match in her first match with Sethu FC.
+She joined Indian Women's League side Sethu for the 2018-19 Indian Women's League season.
+In her debut match she scored 4 goals for the club against Manipur Police on 6 May 2019.
+She was also awarded with women of the match in her first match with Sethu.

 She scored in average of two goals a game during her time in India, leading Sethu FC to winning Indian Women's League title.

-Gokulam Kerala FC
+Gokulam Kerala

-Bhandari joined Gokulam Kerala FC for the 2019–2020 season, and eventually won the League championship title and was the league top scorer with 16 goals.
+Bhandari joined Gokulam Kerala for the 2019–2020 season, and eventually won the League championship title and was the league top scorer with 16 goals.

-After joining Gokulam Kerala FC again for the 2023 season, she continued her phenomenal prolificacy, managing league top scorer 31 goals, including five hat-tricks, to fire her club to league glory.
-This lead her to lifting her third Indian Women's League trophy.
+After returning to Gokulam Kerala for the 2023 season, she was the league's top scorer with 31 goals, including five hat-tricks.
+Her performance helped the team win the league title, marking her third Indian Women's League trophy.